vicchi/wp-biographia/readme.txt

 * modify and/or enhance the set of contact information fields the plugin adds to the user's profile
 * modify and/or enhance the contact links that are added to the Biography Box by the plugin
 * modify the position of the Biography Box to before or after the post content returned by `the_content()` and/or `the_excerpt()`
-* suppress the display of the Biography Box entirely under user-defined circumstances
+* hide the display of the Biography Box entirely under user-defined circumstances
 * modify and/or enhance the Biography Box that is produced by the `[wp_biographia]` shortcode
 * modify and/or enhance the format and content of the contact links that are added to the Biography Box by the plugin
 * modify and/or enhance the Biography Box that is produced for an RSS feed